efyoungud/prioritevac/README.md

 * Results

 ##Component Details##
-Physical environment, fire, and smoke all built by Matt Saponaro.
-  -Physical Environment: The physical environment models the ground level of The Station nightclub in Warwick Rhode Island.
+  -Physical Environment: The physical environment models the ground level of The Station nightclub in Warwick, Rhode Island.
 The building had four exits (designated by red in the simulation) and eleven windows (yellow).
   The walls of the building (blue) remains intact throughout the fire.
-The environment was created using a drawing of the club and plotting the lines on top.
+The environment was created using a drawing of the club and plotting the lines on top, and then uploading an image of just the walls so that those aspects of the building that weren't damaged by fire can act as both agents and objects.

  -Fire & Smoke: The fire and smoke models are based on the temperatures within in an area provided by the NIST documentation.
 Based on Nist's temperature model, we assume that there were fires in locations